4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Related work

-\textbf{NeRF Editing.} The direct way to edit NeRF is to bake NeRF into textured mesh ~\cite{yang2022neumesh, yuan2022nerf, liu2023neural, yang2023learning}, thereby we can use existing 3D editing tools(e.g, Blender~\cite{blender}) to edit textures.
-However, it is challenge to bake large scenes with high quality and is limited to reconstruct static scenes.
-With the development of language-guided pre-trained models, researchers utilize CLIP model~\cite{radford2021learning} or diffusion model~\cite{muller2023diffrf, metzer2023latent, instructnerf2023, zhang2023text2nerf, seo2023dittonerf, park2023ednerf} to edit NeRF by text prompt and image patch.
-However, this method hard to maintain multi-view consistency due to these pre-trained models are training by 2D images.
-Besides, researchers also proposed blending editing methods~\cite{bao2023sine, gordon2023blended}, which blend the output of an auxiliary editing field and original NeRF.
-And using inpainting model~\cite{mirzaei2023spin, yin2023ornerf, wang2023inpaintnerf360, mirzaei2023referenceguided, liu2022nerfin} to fill holes after object removal.
-However, all above methods can only edit static NeRF.
-Regarding editing of dynamic NeRF, NeuPhysics~\cite{qiao2022NeuPhysics } combines time-invariant signed distance function(SDF) with a deformation field to reconstruct dynamic scenes, but only support edit foreground dynamic objects.
-Recently, N3F~\cite{tschernezki2022neural} and ISRF~\cite{goel2023interactive} treat pre-trained semantic models as a teacher and distill 2D semantic features from a teacher model into NeRF, thereby enabling 3D object segmentation and editing in 3D space.
-However, N3F not only does not support interactive object-level editing, but also the editing performance is poor in a dynamic NeRF due to imprecise object segmentation.
-While our proposed 4D-Editor can interactively edit multi-objects in dynamic NeRF with spatial-temporal consistency.
+\textbf{NeRF Editing.} One direct approach to editing NeRF is to convert it into textured mesh~\cite{yang2022neumesh, yuan2022nerf, liu2023neural, yang2023learning}, enabling the use of existing 3D editing tools(\textit{e.g.}, Blender~\cite{blender}) for texture editing.
+However, this method poses challenges on baking large scenes with high quality and is limited to reconstructing static scenes.
+With the development of language-guided models, researchers utilize CLIP model~\cite{radford2021learning} or diffusion model~\cite{muller2023diffrf, metzer2023latent, instructnerf2023, zhang2023text2nerf, seo2023dittonerf, park2023ednerf} to perform NeRF editing using text prompts and image patches.
+Additionally, researchers have proposed blending editing methods~\cite{bao2023sine, gordon2023blended}, which combine an auxiliary editing field with original NeRF to support creative editing.
+Some methods employ inpainting models~\cite{mirzaei2023spin, yin2023ornerf, wang2023inpaintnerf360, mirzaei2023referenceguided, liu2022nerfin} to fill holes after object removal.
+Nevertheless, all above methods are limited to editing static NeRFs.
+Regarding editing of dynamic NeRF, NeuPhysics~\cite{qiao2022NeuPhysics } utilizes time-invariant signed distance function(SDF) with a deformation field to reconstruct dynamic scenes, while not supports object-level editing.
+Recently, N3F~\cite{tschernezki2022neural} and ISRF~\cite{goel2023interactive} treat pre-trained semantic models as a teacher and distill 2D semantic features from a teacher model into feature fields, enabling object segmentation and editing in 3D space.
+However, N3F not only lacks interfaces for interactive editing but also exhibits poor editing performance in dynamic scenes due to imprecise object segmentation.
+In contrast, our proposed 4D-Editor enables interactive editing of multiple objects in a dynamic NeRF and maintains spatial-temporal consistency.